-On 1 January 2016, the 17 Sustainable Development Goals (SDGs) of the 2030 Agenda for Sustainable Development — adopted by world leaders in September 2015 — officially came into force.
+In 2016, the 17 Sustainable Development Goals (SDGs) of the 2030 Agenda for Sustainable Development officially came into force.
 The SDGs build on the success of the Millennium Development Goals (MDGs) and aim to go further to end all forms of poverty.

-- To enlist academic institutions that provide health professional training to participate in the education and training of MDGs
+· To enlist academic institutions that provide health professional training to participate in the education and training of SDGs

-- To incorporate the MDGs into health care curricula through the use of case-study pedagogy
+· To incorporate the SDGs into health care curricula through the use of case-study pedagogy

-- To imbue global values of professionalism, ethics, and social responsibility in the health professionals of tomorrow
+· To promote global values of professionalism, ethics, and social responsibility in the health professionals of tomorrow

-- To encourage students to participate in field work in local and global under-served communities and attain the MDG targets in those specific communities
+· To encourage students to participate in field work in local and global under-served communities and attain the SDG targets in those specific communities

 · To foster understanding of interprofessional working in global health issues